woodj22/MonthlyChallenge/README.md

 <snippet>
   <content>
 # MonthlyChallenge
-Every month, a team  coding challenge is set. the rules are :
+Every month, a team  coding challenge is set.
+The rules are :

 1. Write a small application to meet the test criteria in your chosen language:
 a.
 Angular and Javascript